aaronland/go-geotagged-show/README.md

 The `show` tool works by parsing one or more filesystem "URIs" containing geotagged photos.
 There are a number of filesystems supported by default (and described below) but other can be written so long as they conform to the [GeotaggedFS interface](geotagged_fs.go).

+The following filesystem URIs are supported by default.
+Filesystem URIs without a known, registered scheme are assumed to be `local://` (a folder on the local filesystem).

 ##### azblob:// (Azure Blob Storage)

 Read geotagged photos from an Azure Blob Storage container.
 URIs take the form of: